 The answer is yes.
 Mike & Molly, yet another CBS sitcom from superproducer Chuck Lorre, has turned into a supersized hit.

-The show now centers around hefty policeman Mike Biggs and his wife, plump teacher Molly Flynn-Biggs.
-In the beginning, when the two were just dating, their struggles with weight were primary plot points and almost only joke.
+The show centers around hefty policeman Mike Biggs and his (after a while) wife, plump teacher Molly Flynn-Biggs.
+In the beginning, when the two were just dating, their struggles with weight were primary plot points and almost the only joke.
 In the pilot, for instance, Mike's patrol partner, Carl, suggests attracting Molly with a "taffy apple" and, in a later episode, tells Mike to stick a reminder on his "eating hand" so he'll be sure to see it.

 "Always play the fat card, huh?"
 Mike asks.